10. Facing Default? (with P. Garg, M. Niessner, S. Kogan, and K. Shue)

 [PDF] [NBER WP] [CEPR DP]

 We assess the long-term effects of managerial stress on aging and mortality.
-First, we show that exposure to distress shocks during the Great Recession produces visible signs of aging in CEOs.
-Applying neural-network based machine-learning techniques to pre- and post-distress pictures, we estimate an increase in their so-called apparent age by one year.
-Second, using data on CEOs since the 1980s, we estimate a 1.2-year decrease in life expectancy after an industry distress shock, but a two-year increase when anti-takeover laws insulate CEOs from market discipline.
-The estimated health costs are significant, also relative to other known health risks.
+Using a difference-in-differences design, we apply neural network–based machine-learning techniques to CEOs’ facial images and show that exposure to industry distress shocks during the Great Recession produces visible signs of aging.
+We estimate a one-year increase in “apparent” age.
+Moreover, using data on CEOs since the mid-1970s, we estimate a 1.1-year decrease in life expectancy after an industry distress shock, but a two-year increase when antitakeover laws insulate CEOs from market discipline.
+The estimated health costs are significant, both in absolute terms and relative to other health risks.

 2. In Too Deep: The Effect of Sunk Costs on Corporate Investment